Directed by Ronald Neame

 To the extent a "plot" recap is necessary, 1100 words in seems like a place to start.
 That brings us to the S.S.
 Poseidon, on its final voyage from New York to Athens and then to the scrapyard, much to the chagrin of its commander, Capt.
 Harrison (Leslie Nielsen), who chafes at the new owners' callous disregard for the age of the ship and its insufficient ballast in their haste to get their wrecking crews at it; and, indeed, this "insufficient ballast" business may turn out to be important in a few minutes.
 In the meantime, though, it's still a working cruise liner, and its intended fate is naturally immaterial to the passengers who've come aboard to celebrate a New Year's cruise in mid-budget style.
 There are dozens, though the ones who concern us only number ten: young Robin Shelby (Eric Shea), looked after by his roughly college-aged sister Susan (Pamela Sue Martin), on a trip to reunite with their parents already in Europe; police detective Mike Rogo (Ernest Borgnine) and his wife, former prostitute Linda (Stella Stevens), who worries that she's serviced at least one member of the Poseidon's crew during her tenure; Belle Rosen (Winters) and her husband Manny (Jack Albertson), retirees on a tour of the Mediterranean en route to their ultimate destination of Israel to join their children and grandchild; James Martin (Red Buttons), soft-spoken haberdasher and ambiguous bachelor; Nonnie Parry (Carol Lynley), a singer whose band has bargained passage for playing the New Year's festivities; porter Acres (Roddy McDowall), who is not a "passenger," but let's include him on our list anyway, since he "matters"; and, the one who "matters" most of all, fiery reverend Frank Scott (Hackman), whose very first line, presented in medias res by Neame and editor Harold F. Kress with a dizzying splat, is about how God is an uncaring son of a bitch, and it's high time humankind came to terms with it.

 It turns out he's talking to the ship's chaplain (Arthur O'Connell), who remains polite despite obviously disagreeing—when asked later what he thought about Scott's Randian Sunday sermon, Chaplain John replies with a disapproving shrug, "You spoke only to the strong"—and one of the very fascinating things about The Poseidon Adventure, I think, is that Scott's reverse-Jesus story is the only story that does more than inflect its characters' personalities, let alone "pay off" in any traditional narrative way.
-Take Linda, former sex worker: this is a pretty in-your-face character, and we are made to understand that her history is deeply important to her and pointedly not important at all to her husband (on balance, I think it is a very sweet and humane portrayal, despite the cutely-combative nature of their relationship); and by the hour mark, the movie has emphatically stopped caring about this, making it questionable whether it ever really did.
+Take Linda, former sex worker: this is a pretty in-your-face character, and we are made to understand that her history is deeply important to her and pointedly not important at all to her husband (on balance, I think it is a very sweet and humane portrayal, despite the sitcommish framing); and by the hour mark, the movie has emphatically stopped caring about this, making it questionable whether it ever really did.
 Same with Red Buttons' bachelor, whom we can interpret as gay, or a widower, or even a heterosexual horndog with enough sense of decorum not to actively hit on a traumatized victim in the middle of a disaster—and the screenplay provides sufficient evidence for each of these interpretations—since what the film cares about in regards to his character is that he's so tremendously mild and nice and unwilling to give up on Nonnie, even though she's a total load (and she really is, even in comparison to Mrs. Rosen, who won't shut up about how being modestly fat makes her useless).
 Other than the kid, Robin—I disagreeably find that the film does somewhat mark him as safe, and probably his sister, too—I don't think you could ever figure out just from first principles who lives and who dies here.
 Sure: I think you might be right about Linda, but I earnestly believe you'd be right for the wrong reasons.
 Even when she's pitched in a pretty bitchy register—though by no means is this consistent, for Linda has unstressed moments of selflessness that simply aren't as flashy as some of the others'—I don't think the movie kills her for it.
 I think it kills her for the same reason it kills everybody else: for being alive.
 It even begins its slaughter with no small amount of disorientation: there is significant reason to believe that Leslie Nielsen will be playing a much more prominent character than he actually does.

 For the Poseidon does have its date with destiny, scheduled for thirty seconds after midnight, January 1.
 That's when a quake sends an enormous wave that they fail to get their bow into, and that top-heaviness so forcefully foreshadowed earlier turns out to be rather important indeed when the wave flips the ship upside down, and therefore mostly underwater and slowly flooding.
 I was astonished to discover that this happens more than fifty full minutes into the movie: kudos to Neame and Kress for never once allowing a fairly long first act to feel like it's dragged, and more credit besides for the nerve-jangling cross-cutting between the New Year's celebration and the encroaching disaster—I think the effect is almost entirely in the way that the sound of singing and happy revelers below deck repeatedly cuts out into near-silence as Harrison and his bridge crew basically just stare their impending deaths in the face.
-This is where Allen's spectacle-mongering comes into the picture in a big way: though it has heretofore been very handsome, using the Queen Mary in lieu of sets, at the 57 minute mark the Poseidon becomes a series of soundstages designed by William Creber that are every bit as detailed and heck of a lot more evocative, starting with the minute and a half sequence of the ship rolling onto its back.
+This is where Allen's spectacle-mongering comes into the picture in a big way: though it has heretofore been very handsome, using the Queen Mary in lieu of sets, at the 57 minute mark the Poseidon becomes a series of soundstages designed by William Creber that are every bit as detailed and a heck of a lot more evocative, starting with the minute and a half sequence of the ship rolling onto its back.
 Put together with visceral impact by Neame and Kress with primitive movie magic that just underlines how wincingly physical it is, it sells the chaos of what is, in likelihood, the single most nightmarishly hallucinatory scene in any disaster movie ever made.